ESRC Wales DTP PhD studentship in Social Sciences: Intergenerational Justice and Anti-Poverty Policy

 - Covering letter: Please send in a covering letter outlining what makes you a suitable candidate (this should cover what skills/knowledge you bring to the project, what aspects you find particularly interesting and any ideas you may have on how it could be developed).
 This should be no more than 2 pages.

-- Academic/professional qualifications: Where relevant, academic certificates and transcripts must be submitted with the online admissions application by the funding deadline.
+- Academic/ Professional Qualifications: Where relevant, academic certificates and transcripts must be submitted with the online admissions application by the funding deadline.
 This should also include proof of English Language Competency.

-- Personal statement: Applicants should use the ‘Personal Statement’ section (approx. 500 words) of the application form to compliment the information given in the covering letter and talk more about your background and interest in postgraduate study.
+- Personal Statement: Applicants should use the ‘Personal Statement’ section (approx. 500 words) of the application form to compliment the information given in the covering letter and talk more about your background and interest in postgraduate study.

-- Miscellaneous information: Candidates may use this section to add their CV.
+- Miscellaneous Information: Candidates may use this section to add their CV.
 This should include details of academic achievement and any other material relevant to the application.
 It should be no longer than 2 pages.

-- Research proposal: Applicants should use the ‘Research Proposal’ section of the application form (max.
+- Research Proposal: Applicants should use the ‘Research Proposal’ section of the application form (max.
 1000 words) to summarise how you would approach the given specified research project.

 The deadline is absolute and applications received after this specified time and date will not be accepted.

-We will not automatically contact an applicant’s referees.
+The University will not automatically contact an applicant’s referees.

 Rydym yn cadw'r hawl i gau cyfnodau ymgeisio’n gynnar, os bydd digon o geisiadau'n cael eu derbyn.